 Under the leadership of the founding father, the late Reverend George Coore, this ministry is perhaps one of our largest volunteer ministry efforts because Friendship Missionary Baptist Church has sent at least two teams of volunteers to minister to the needs of adults and children in the areas of healthcare provided by our Global Medical Team and evangelism through Vacation Bible School.
 The excited patients and children were often waiting at the top of the mountain in Retreat Content before the team arrived from the Ocho Rios area.

 During our early years in the 21st century (2002), the combination of the two teams sometimes reached to 50 volunteers who were met by a convoy of vans to transport the eager volunteers to their lodging in order to plan the next day’s agenda.
 Notably, other churches have partnered with Friendship which has been part of this essential ministry.
 Another presence of Friendship Missionary Baptist Church in Jamaica is our financial support with a feeding program for preschoolers through the Lott Carey Baptist Foreign Mission Convention.
-Our next medical mission is scheduled for October 16-24, 2015 and the Friendship Vacation Bible School mission is being considered for 2016, stay tuned.

 Location: Underdeveloped rural area in the country side.